Donna Dewberry

-Donna S. Dewberry (born November 6, 1953) is an American artist and author who is a member of the Church of Jesus Christ of Latter-day Saints.
-She developed a "One Stroke" painting technique that will enable anyone to reproduce any effect of nature with one easy-to-learn technique.
+Donna S. Dewberry (born November 6, 1953) is an American artist and author who developed a "One Stroke" painting technique that will enable anyone to reproduce any effect of nature with one easy-to-learn technique.

 Personal

 Dewberry is a member of the Church of Jesus Christ of Latter-day Saints.

 Television

 She had a public television show, One Stroke Painting with Donna Dewberry.
 In 2007, One Stroke Painting was replaced with The Donna Dewberry Show.